 Beatrix del Perpeturo Socorro Solis Ramirez

-Who is this woman with the very long name?
+Who was this woman with the very long name?
 After her safe return to the mainland, we were thrilled to meet with the 64-year-old eldest participant in the journey.
-Born in the Yucatan, Beatrix spent her adult life in Veracruz and came home to visit a relative last May, coincidentally at the time of the Sacred Journey.
+Born in the Yucatan, Beatrix spent her adult life in Veracruz.
+She came home to visit a relative last May, coincidentally at the time of the Sacred Journey.
 Moved and inspired, this energetic, exercise-loving woman decided to temporarily re-locate in order to train, and to participate before her 65th birthday.

 Guess what.
 She’s ready to do it again next year!

-Ms. Solis Ramirez said that the hardest part was doing the push-ups during training and that the journey itself was easier than expected because “the ocean was merciful.”
+Ms. Solis Ramirez said that the hardest part was doing the push-ups during training.
+She admitted the journey itself was easier than expected because “the ocean was merciful.”
 Her canoe consisted of five men and five women; the youngest was a 21-year-old man.
 She said that her teammates accepted and cheered for her, and her trainers told her, “Trust us.
 We know you can do this.”

 She won our group over with her humble and unassuming nature, and we teared up when she described how she was so filled with emotion.